FREQUENTLY ASKED QUESTIONS

 Can I do a virtual visit?

-In July 2020, Federal Air Surgeon Dr. Michael Berry allowed virtual psychiatric assessments as mitigation against the coronavirus pandemic.
-Federal Air Surgeon Dr. Susan Northrup continued the policy.
+In July 2020, Federal Air Surgeon Dr. Michael Berry allowed virtual psychiatric appointments solely as mitigation against the coronavirus pandemic.
+Federal Air Surgeon Dr. Susan Northrup initially continued the policy after succeeding Dr. Berry.

-The FAA Chief Psychiatrist and Assistant Chief Psychiatrist advised in April 2022 that in-person visits remain the gold standard.
-Virtual visits with video have not been banned but are not discouraged by the FAA.
-Voice-only visits are not allowed.
+With wide availability of vaccines, re-opening of travel, and relaxation of other pandemic measures, the FAA’s Chief Psychiatrist and Assistant Chief Psychiatrist advised in April 2022 that in-person visits remain the gold standard.
+Virtual visits with video have not been banned but are discouraged by the FAA.
+I see a handful of cases every year because the FAA rejected some other psychiatrists’ virtual evaluation as not suitable for a pilot’s aviation assessment.

 I had a DUI.
 What now?